East Pakistan: Strength

-Since its unification with Pakistan, the East Pakistan Army had consisted of only one infantry brigade made up of two battalions, the 1st East Bengal Regiment and the 1/14 or 3/8 Punjab Regiment in 1948.
-These two battalions boasted only five rifle companies between them (an infantry battalion normally had 5 companies).
+Since its unification with Pakistan, the East Pakistan Army had consisted of only 1 infantry brigade made up of two battalions, the 1st East Bengal Regiment and the 1/14 or 3/8 Punjab Regiment in 1948.
+These two battalions fielded only five rifle companies between them (an infantry battalion normally had five companies).
 This weak brigade was under the command of Brigadier Ayub Khan (acting Major-General – GOC of 14th Army Division), together with the East Pakistan Rifles, which was tasked with defending East Pakistan during the Indo-Pakistani War of 1947.
+The East Pakistan Army had barely 150,000 troops (50,000-70,000 regular soldiers) at its peak despite needing at least 250,000 personals to act strongly in any major armed conflict.The military was composed with estimated 6,000 personals from East Bengal Regiment divided in six battalions.
+The paramilitary East Pakistan Rifles (EPR) was built with around 12,000-15,000 personals on duty.
+However, during the 1971 civil war, East Pakistan Civil Armed Force (EPCAF) was created to replace EPR and it had 23,000-25,000 personals where it was divided into at least seventeen wings.
+EPCAF also had additional 17 planes.

 The PAF, Marines, and the Navy had little presence in the region.
-Only one PAF combatant squadron, No. 14 Squadron Tail Choppers, was active in East Pakistan.
+Only 1 PAF combatant squadron, No. 14 Squadron Tail Choppers, was active in East Pakistan.
 This combatant squadron was commanded by Squadron Leader Parvaiz Mehdi Qureshi, who later became a four-star general.
-The East Pakistan military personnel were trained in combat diving, demolitions, and guerrilla/anti-guerrilla tactics by the advisers from the Special Service Group (Navy) who were also charged with intelligence data collection and management cycle.

-The East Pakistan Navy had only one active-duty combatant destroyer, the PNS Sylhet; one submarine Ghazi (which was repeatedly deployed in the West); four gunboats, inadequate to function in deep water.
+The army also had only 15 combat aircraft along with EPCAF's 17 planes to thwart any Indian retaliations during the 1965 war and 1971 war.
+The East Pakistan military personnel were trained in combat diving, demolitions, and guerrilla/anti-guerrilla tactics by the advisers from the Special Service Group (Navy), who were also charged with intelligence data collection and management cycle.
+The East Pakistan Navy had only 1 active-duty combatant destroyer, the PNS Sylhet along with 1 submarine PNS Ghazi (which was repeatedly deployed in the West), 4 gunboats which were inadequate to function in deep water.
 The joint special operations were managed and undertaken by the Naval Special Service Group (SSG(N)) who was assisted by the army, air force, and marines unit.
 The entire service, the Marines were deployed in East Pakistan, initially tasked with conducting exercises and combat operations in riverine areas and at the near shoreline.
 The small directorate of Naval Intelligence (while the headquarters and personnel, facilities, and directions were coordinated by West) had a vital role in directing special and reconnaissance missions, and intelligence gathering also was charged with taking reasonable actions to slow down the Indian threat.
 The armed forces of East Pakistan also consisted of the paramilitary organisation, the Razakars from the intelligence unit of the ISI's Covert Action Division (CAD).